Corps Of Engineers

 South Dakota State Parks

-- Lewis and Clark State Recreation Area - located just a few miles outside of Yankton, this is the most visited outdoor recreation area in the eastern half of South Dakota.
+- Lewis and Clark Recreation Area - located just a few miles outside of Yankton, this is the most visited outdoor recreation area in the eastern half of South Dakota.
 It has hundreds of sites along with a number of rental cabins at five different campgrounds: Gavins Point, East Midway, West Midway, Yankton and Horse Trail Camp.
 The area also includes the Chief Wite Crane and Pierson Ranch campgrounds.

 - Springfield State Recreation Area - is between Yankton and Fort Randall, it lies just below the 39 mile reach of the Missouri National Recreational River.
 It has 22 sites along with 2 cabins available.